 Collectively, our staff can speak over 60 languages and our international family solicitors have a network of affiliates overseas, making us well placed to advise on international adoption in different jurisdictions.

-We offer an initial client meeting with a fixed fee for legal advice on international divorce involving financial disputes.
+We offer an initial fixed fee for legal advice on international Divorce involving financial disputes.
+All Other and further work would be dealt with by way of our competitive hourly rates.

 For expert legal advice on international divorce financial disputes, contact our International Family Law Solicitors in confidence on 033 3772 0409.